solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 ### 8. Attack Monster

 Now!
-Let’s attack those monsters and start gaining some exp!
+Let's attack those monsters and start gaining some exp!

 The logic here is as follows: